 In fact, many patients felt claustrophobic in the machines—or highly uncomfortable when they had to hold various poses in front of a scanning machine.
-Culture differences pointed to varying patient procedures, whereas a Shanghai hospital built their own stairs leading up to machine—instead of taking the time to raise and lower the machine electronically.
+Cultural differences pointed to varying patient procedures; for example, a Shanghai hospital built their own stairs leading up to machine—instead of taking the time to raise and lower the machine electronically.
 Insights led to faster and more efficient solutions for both patients and clinical staff.

 “One of the major discoveries was that the equipment in China was being used at much higher rates — with much larger daily number of patients than our western counterparts,” said Zhihui Shi.
 “We also noticed that the patients didn’t always feel at ease or comfortable during the processes.”